break-stuff/wc-storybook-helpers/README.md

 };
 ```

-Add the template to your story's template:
+Add the template to your story's template and pass in the story `args` into the `template` function (this is an optional parameter, but required for arguments to function properly):

 ```ts
 const DefaultTemplate = (args: any) => template(args);